Terms and Conditions

 - The University at Buffalo offers a three-week winter session which is combined with the standard spring term to determine eligibility for federal financial aid awards.
 Enrollment in winter courses is not considered in the determination of spring eligibility for NY State awards.

 - Initial financial aid eligibility will be determined by meeting all general federal and/or state eligibility requirements.
-UB’s Financial Aid Award Letter will reflect the awards the student may be eligible for based upon the results of the general eligibility review.
-Students must meet all award-specific eligibility requirements at the beginning of each term to maintain eligibility for each award.
+UB’s Financial Aid Packaging Notification will reflect the aid the student may be eligible for based upon the results of the general eligibility review.
+Students must meet all aid-specific eligibility requirements at the beginning of each term to maintain eligibility for each award.

 - Students seeking federal financial aid must meet all conditions of the University’s Financial Aid Satisfactory Academic Progress (SAP) standards.
 A SAP review will be conducted for each student at the University after each term, excluding winter.
 Students who fail to meet one or more of the SAP standards will receive one warning period, during which financial aid eligibility will be granted.
 Eligibility will be lost if the student fails to meet standards at the end of the warning period.
 A student may reestablish eligibility by taking necessary academic actions to meet all SAP standards, or by successfully appealing the SAP decision.

 - The University at Buffalo is required to complete a verification process each year.
 In the event that information provided on the FAFSA has been found to be inaccurate, the Financial Aid Office will correct the FAFSA.
 Federal financial aid will not be disbursed to the student’s account until the verification process has been completed.
 Verification documents must be received by the published deadlines.

 - Students are considered for financial aid based upon their individual eligibility.
 More desirable awards, such as grants and scholarships, will be considered before less desirable awards such as loans.
 Campus-based aid will be awarded to students meeting the criteria identified by the University while funds are available.